 WE: The past and future?
 That’s confusing.

-US: You kind of have to experience it to understand it.
-It looks like you need language to do it.
-It turns out that, when you’re inside a human being’s head your brain doesn’t know when it is.
+US: We kind of have to experience it to understand it.
+It looks like we need language to do it.
+It turns out that, when we’re inside a human being’s head our brain doesn’t know when it is.
 So it will give the human a feeling at any time, even if the event that incited the thought happened a long time ago.

-WE: So you’re saying if they use their brain to recall something from their past that they get the same feeling today that they would have had then?
+WE: So we’re saying if they use their brain to recall something from their past that they get the same feeling today that they would have had then?